RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 ### Add nodes

-To add a new node to a previously created graph:
+You can add new nodes to a previously created graph:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "CREATE (:Rider {name:'Jorge Lorenzo'})"